The Telephone Interview

 - Just because your laptop has a built-in video camera and microphone doesn't mean the quality is up to par.
 Instead, test out the video and audio capabilities on your computer and decide whether you need to buy a headset with a microphone or an attachable video camera.
 Before the interview, some companies may send their own video devices to applicants.

 - Any television announcer will tell that your reactions translate differently when onscreen, so it's important to compensate with extra enthusiasm and concise answers.
-Additionally, speak succinctly and remember that speed is important.
+Additionally, speak concisely and remember that speed is important.

 - Again, it’s always important to ask your interviewer questions.
 Ask follow ups from something they may have asked you or inquire for more detail about the position responsibilities, company goals, work environment, or the particular department’s role.